-I have been meeting with many in this congregation lately who are struggling with enduring times of trial and suffering.
-And the repeated question is "Why?
+One thing that is common to all people is need.
+All of us have needs - some known, others not.
+Perhaps at this moment your need isn't very great.
+Or, perhaps, it is extremely intense and painful.
+I know for a fact that is true for many of you.
+Truth be told, if you look around, everyone in this room, every one of your Christian brothers and sisters, every neighbor, every stranger is facing a need.
+How often, in your need, have you desperately cried out "Why?
 Why is God doing this to me?
 Why isn't He answering my prayers?"
 And we have all asked the same question at one time or another.
-We have all felt trapped, isolated, and hopeless.
+We have all felt trapped, isolated, and hopeless in our needs.
 Our pain and suffering seem endless and, maybe even worse, pointless.
 We cry out.
 We lament.
 We grow angry with God.

 We can accept that there is a spiritual battle being waged over our souls and that there will be times when our consciences are a fierce war zone.
 There will be pain and anguish.
 But what about our bodies?
 What have they got to do with it?
 What use is perpetual physical suffering?
 Why must there be aching in our joints and organs?
 Why must there be addictions?
+Why are there days and sleepless nights filled with panic attacks?
+Why are there terrible afflictions of the mind like bipolar disorder, schizophrenia, panic disorder, ADD, paranoia, and a host of others?
+Why do marriages crumble and fall into ruins, even among Christians?
 Why must we endure pains that no one can diagnose and treat?
 Why are children conceived never to see the face of their parents?
 Why do expensive surgeries and procedures fail to produce healing or even relief?
+The answer lies in the First Article of the Apostles' Creed not the specific answer to your specific suffering per say, but to all suffering, including yours.

-The answer lies in the First Article of the Apostles' Creed - not the answer to your specific suffering per say, but to all physical suffering, including yours.
 We are created beings.
+Your body and soul both were fashioned by God.
 God, the Father Almighty, grants life to each of us.
 It is His will and His will alone, that we exist.
 He knit us together in our mother's wombs.
 We are His handiwork and we are subject to His good and gracious will every day of our lives.
 Every second that we continue in life is due to His providence and sustenance.
-If God were to withdraw His hand from any part of creation for a nanosecond, all of creation would cease to exist.
+But what God created that was so very good in the beginning was subjected to corruption and futility by our first parents, who reached out and chose death.

 And that is exactly what Satan wishes for you.
-Those are the seeds that Satan continues to giddily sow throughout creation because He hates all things that God creates, including you.
 He loves war and devastation.
+He loves chaos.
 He loves pain and suffering of any kind.
 He loves death.
 He loves your death.
-When our first parents rejected God's gracious Word and took what was forbidden, they unleashed destruction and devastation on every last bit of creation.
+When our first parents rejected God's gracious Word and took what was forbidden, they unleashed destruction and devastation on every last bit of creation, visible and inv.
 That's not what God created.
 God created life.
 God breathed His own life, His own Holy Spirit into man so that man would enjoy eternal life with God - not destruction, not disease, not mental illnesses, not broken families, not shadows on x-rays.
 Only life.